 The roots of anxiety can quickly be identified, understood, and changed.
 Several evidence-based therapies, including Cognitive-Behavioral Therapy (CBT) and Panic-Focused Psychodynamic Therapy (PFPP) are specifically designed to alleviate anxiety.

 Medication, when necessary, is highly effective in reducing the physical and psychological burdens of anxiety.
-It can also lead to total resolution of panic attacks.
+It can also lead to the total resolution of panic attacks.

 Our doctors and therapists effectively treat many people suffering from stress, anxiety, and panic.
 By understanding your unique story and the way anxiety is impacting your life, we will offer you a tailored treatment plan.
 We will work together to help you get your life back.